 The extensions.php

--file / user/extensions.php
+-file and user/extensions.php

 -file declare the $dbr_extensions